 Do you have birth and death dates or an obituary for George Eliot Cooley?

-I found evidence that George Eliot Cooley resigned from Grand Rapids in 1906, rather than in 1907 --
+I found evidence that George Eliot Cooley resigned from Grand Rapids in 1906 --

 Grand Rapids Press, page 6

 Headline: With Much Regret Resignation of the Rev. George Eliot Cooley Was Accepted.
 Meeting of All